Dachkovski/AIHedgefund/README.md

 ![scaled_chart](./frontend/static/images/scaled_chart.png)

-Each moving window is saved in a new DataFrame as Input values for the model.
+Each moving window is saved in a new DataFrame as input data point for the model.
-The predicted value of the model is then rescaled back to initial magnitude through inverse transformation.

-## Results
+## Results Signal Prediction

 The following chart shows the model performance on the held back test data set:
 ![prediction_test](./frontend/static/images/prediction_test.png)